 Where appropriate, families should be notified for information and support.
 Where same-sex behaviour is involved, it is important to recognize that some families may object to, or deny, or even be unaware that their relative has same-sex attractions.
 In this scenario it would not be appropriate to allow the family members to remove the elder’s freedom of informed consensual sexual expression.

-5. HIDDEN IN PLAIN SIGHT: TRANSGENDER INCLUSION
+Source?

+5. Hidden in Plain Sight: Transgender Inclusion

 “How can the community help?
 Develop awareness of trans elders and their needs; value their lives, experience and stories, and understand and be compassionate about the fact that elders may sometimes see the world very differently from young people and their needs must be met in that context.
 You can be allies who advocate for elders.”

-Hawkmoon River Stone, Elder transman and activist, from Growing Older and Being Trans,

-an interview published online at www.transhealth.com.
+Hawkmoon River Stone, Elder transman and activist, from Growing Older and Being Trans, an interview published online at transhealth.com.

 Transgender is an umbrella term, sometimes colloquially shortened to “trans” within the community, which includes a range of gender identities and expressions, including Male to Female (MTF) or Female to Male (FTM) transsexuals, people who are intersex, or who identify as genderqueer.
 Transexual usually refers to trans people who are living wholly or in part in their gender identity.
-More terminology relating to the transgender community can be found at the end of this chapter and in Apppendix I: Glossary of LBT Terms.
+More terminology relating to the transgender community can be found at the end of this chapter and in Appendix I: Glossary of LBT Terms.

 Transitioning refers to the process of living in one’s preferred gender identity.
 This can mean adopting the outward appearance (dress and mannerisms) of one’s gender identity.
 Medical treatments for trans people range from taking hormones to offset the sex characteristics of one’s birth gender to undergoing Sex Reassignment Surgeries (SRS).
 The process of undergoing any of these medical treatments is lengthy and involved, usually involving one’s primary care physician, an endocrinologist, and counselling.
 Nova Scotia does not offer most sex reassignment surgeries and they are not covered by provincial health insurance.